-Any pet in your household can act as a host for fleas.
+Make sure all other cats and dogs in your household are treated with suitable flea treatment as any pet in your household can act as a host for fleas.

 Make sure to wash your pet’s bedding on a high temperature.
 Once washed, put their bedding in the dryer to increase the chance of killing off any fleas.

 Once the spot-on has started to take effect, a flea comb can be used to help remove any remaining fleas.
 When using your comb there is a method of best practice.
 (It is good to have a bucket of warm soapy, water with you to clear the comb of any fleas throughout):

 Fleas are often undetectable to the untrained eye.
 More often than not, it's flea dirt that can be spotted hiding close to your pet's skin.
 Flea dirt looks like tiny black dust which, when put on wet kitchen roll, leaks a red colour onto the white paper.
 Flea dirt is essentially digested blood.
 If flea dirt is found when brushing your pet, it is almost a certainty that they have live fleas on them somewhere.